Tulpep/InternetSimulator/README.md

 `-v` verbose parameters.
 By default is false.
 It shows additional information about every DNS resolution and Web page served.

+`-ncsi`  Network Connectivity Status Indicator (NCSI).
+By default is true.
+It make Windows icons to detect that you are connected to the Internet.
+If selected as false, Windows will show you are not connected to the Internet but still will simulated websites and files

 ## How it works

 When running Internet Simulator, it will: